XanaduAI/MrMustard/doc/development/development_guide.rst

     pytest tests/test_fidelity.py --cov --cov-report=term-missing -k 'not test_fidelity_coherent_state'

-Passing the ``--cov`` option without any modules specified will generate a coverage report for all modules of Mr. Mustard.
+Passing the ``--cov`` option without any modules specified will generate a coverage report for all modules of Mr Mustard.

 Format and code style
 ---------------------